gophergala2016/linq/README.md

 * Creates two files per migration (one to execute the migration, and another to undo it)
 * Accepts config data for both production and development environments
 * Independent from your project, can be used with other languages projects as long as you have Go installed
+* Build migrations from the command line, without touching a file or thinking on SQL

 ##Production